-- This is the written account of the descendants of Adam.
+This is the written account of the descendants of Adam.
 When God created human beings, he made them to be like himself.
-2He created them male and female, and he blessed them and called them "human." - 3When Adam was 130 years old, he became the father of a son who was just like him-in his very image.
+2He created them male and female, and he blessed them and called them "human."

+- 3When Adam was 130 years old, he became the father of a son who was just like him-in his very image.
 He named his son Seth.
 4After the birth of Seth, Adam lived another 800 years, and he had other sons and daughters.
 5Adam lived 930 years, and then he died. - 6When Seth was 105 years old, he became the father of Enosh.
 7After the birth of Enosh, Seth lived another 807 years, and he had other sons and daughters.
 8Seth lived 912 years, and then he died. - 9When Enosh was 90 years old, he became the father of Kenan.
 10After the birth of Kenan, Enosh lived another 815 years, and he had other sons and daughters.
-11Enosh lived 905 years, and then he died. - When Kenan was 70 years old, he became the father of Mahalalel.
-After the birth of Mahalalel, Kenan lived another 840 years, and he had other sons and daughters.
+11Enosh lived 905 years, and then he died. - 12When Kenan was 70 years old, he became the father of Mahalalel.
+13After the birth of Mahalalel, Kenan lived another 840 years, and he had other sons and daughters.
 14Kenan lived 910 years, and then he died.

-15When Mahalalel was 65 years old, he became the father of Jared.
+- 15When Mahalalel was 65 years old, he became the father of Jared.
 16After the birth of Jared, Mahalalel lived another 830 years, and he had other sons and daughters.
-17Mahalalel lived 895 years, and then he died.

-18When Jared was 162 years old, he became the father of Enoch.
-19After the birth of Enoch, Jared lived another 800 years, and he had other sons and daughters.
-20Jared lived 962 years, and then he died.

-- When Enoch was 65 years old, he became the father of Methuselah.
-After the birth of Methuselah, Enoch lived in close fellowship with God for another 300 years, and he had other sons and daughters.
-Enoch lived 365 years, 24 walking in close fellowship with God.
-Then one day he disappeared, because God took him. - 25When Methuselah was 187 years old, he became the father of Lamech.
+17Mahalalel lived 895 years, and then he died. - 18 When Jared was 162 years old, he became the father of Enoch.
+19 After the birth of Enoch, Jared lived another 800 years, and he had other sons and daughters.
+20 Jared lived 962 years, and then he died. - 21When Enoch was 65 years old, he became the father of Methuselah.
+22After the birth of Methuselah, Enoch lived in close fellowship with God for another 300 years, and he had other sons and daughters.
+23Enoch lived 365 years, 24walking in close fellowship with God.
+Then one day he disappeared, because God took him.

+- 25When Methuselah was 187 years old, he became the father of Lamech.
 26After the birth of Lamech, Methuselah lived another 782 years, and he had other sons and daughters.
 27Methuselah lived 969 years, and then he died. - 28When Lamech was 182 years old, he became the father of a son.
 29Lamech named his son Noah, for he said, "May he bring us relief from our work and the painful labor of farming this ground that the LORD has cursed."
 30After the birth of Noah, Lamech lived another 595 years, and he had other sons and daughters.
-31Lamech lived 777 years, and then he died.

-32By the time Noah was 500 years old, he was the father of Shem, Ham, and Japheth.
+31Lamech lived 777 years, and then he died. - 32After Noah was 500 years old, he became the father of Shem, Ham, and Japheth.

-6:1THEN the people began to multiply on the earth, and daughters were born to them.
+^{6:1}Then the people began to multiply on the earth, and daughters were born to them.
 2The sons of God saw the beautiful women and took any they wanted as their wives.
-3Then the Lord said, "My Spirit will not put up with humans for such a long time, for they are only mortal flesh.
+3Then the LORD said, "My Spirit will not put up with humans for such a long time, for they are only mortal flesh.
 In the future, their normal lifespan will be no more than 120 years."